 AMS, Inc. Signs Contract with APTA for PT Clinical Performance Instrument

 The PT CPI: Version 1997 was a student performance evaluation instrument used by a majority of the physical therapist education programs in the United States and Canada to evaluate physical therapist students during their clinical experiences.
 The PT CPI also provides students the ability to self-assess their performance during the clinical experience.
 There are more than 17,770 students enrolled in US physical therapist education programs.
 Of those, approximately 90% are using the PT CPI performance evaluation instrument.
-In addition, 13 physiotherapy programs in Canada currently use the PT CPI.
+In addition, 13 physiotherapy programs in Canada used the PT CPI.

 CoursEval, a web-based course, instructor, rotation, and all-purpose assessment program was initially designed for health professions schools.
 It now supports the assessment needs of any college, university, or on-line training organization.
 CoursEval now serves over 140 customers including approximately 100 health professions schools and a rapidly growing number of colleges and universities.